snowball-one/django-oscar-easyrec/README.rst

 ================================

 This package provides integration with the recommendation system, `easyrec`_.
-It is designed to integrate seamlessly with the e-commerce framework `django-oscar`_ but can be used without using oscar.
+It is designed to integrate seamlessly with the e-commerce framework `django-oscar`_.

 .. _`easyrec`: http://easyrec.org/
 .. _`django-oscar`: https://github.com/tangentlabs/django-oscar